Netcracker/qubership-prometheus-adapter-operator/prometheus-adapter/README.md

 # Prometheus Adapter

-This repository builds a custom docker image of `prometheus-adapter` to add an ability to reload config without the pod's restart.
+This repository builds a custom Docker image of `prometheus-adapter` to add an ability to reload config without the pod's restart.

 The `entrypoint.sh` script logic: